Definition

 Example: Jerry intends to steal his neighbor’s Acura in Las Vegas.
 That evening, he goes to where the Acura is parked, breaks in using a slim jim, and tries to hotwire it.
 Another neighbor sees what is going on and calls the police, who arrive before Jerry can turn on the car.
 In this case, Jerry did not succeed in stealing the car because the police found him before he could drive or otherwise carry the car away.
 But since Jerry had the intention to steal it and was doing what he could to complete the theft, Jerry could face a conviction for attempted grand larceny of an automobile.

-If Jerry in the above example had succeeded in starting the car and driving it off its parking spot, then his actions would have crossed the line from attempted theft to actual theft.
+In the above example, if Jerry had succeeded in starting the car and driving it off its parking spot, then his actions would have crossed the line from attempted theft to actual theft.
 But since he was not able to carry out the theft despite all his efforts to, he is only liable for an attempted crime.
 (Note that Jerry would also probably face charges of burglary for breaking into the car with the intent to steal it.)

 Note that an attempt is both a Nevada state as well as a federal crime.
 Federal attempt laws are largely similar to Nevada’s legal definition.2